SaturnFramework/Saturn/docs/docs/contents/explanations/directory-structure.md

 Saturn also uses [FAKE](https://fake.build/) to build the project.
 You can see how it is set up by looking at the `.fake` folder and `build.fsx` file.

-Saturn also provides a `.gitignore` file that prevents some folders from being tracked by git when they don't need to.
+Other than this, Saturn provides a `.gitignore` file that prevents some folders from being tracked by git when they don't need to.

 Lastly, there is the `SaturnSample.sln` solution file so you can open the project in an IDE like Visual Sudio and a `global.json` file to configure the solution file.